neo4j/docker-neo4j/README.md

 The Neo4j shell can be run locally within a container using a command like this:

 	docker exec --interactive <container> bin/neo4j-shell

+## HTTPS Support

+To use your own key and certificate, provide an `/ssl` volume with the key and certificate inside.
+The key filename must end in `.key`, and the certificate in `.cert`.
+Only one of each file may be present.
+You must also publish port `7473` to access the HTTPS endpoint.

+    docker run --publish 7473:7473 --volume $HOME/neo4j/ssl:/ssl neo4j/neo4j